NinevaStudios/nineva-docs/docs/README.md

 # Nineva Studios documentation

-Welcome to the Nineva Studios doucumentation page!
+Welcome to the Nineva Studios documentation!

 This documentation is open-source: https://github.com/NinevaStudios/nineva-docs.
 Please submit your fixes/suggestions as pull requests.